khusmann/benlink/README.md

 asyncio.run(main())
 ```

-To see what else you can do with this library, check out the examples the
+To see what else you can do with this library, check out the examples in the
 `benlink.client` module documentation.

 ## Roadmap